Awesome Window Manager: Part 6

 Adding a Compositor

 Those of you interested in ricing your window manager will no doubt have seen all the fancy looking desktop on r/unixporn which have a transparent/blurring effect behind app windows.
 This can really add a modern look to your desktop.
 This can be achieved by using a compositing manager.
-The Awesome window manager doesn’t have one built-in, so you’ll have to add one if you want window effects, like shadows, transparency and blurring.
-I’ve installed a fork of the “picom compositor” called “picom-jonaburg-git”.
+The Awesome window manager doesn't have one built-in, so you'll have to add one if you want window effects, like shadows, transparency and blurring.
+I've the "picom" compositor.

 Install picom